KumarChandan23/HangingPandaTraining/Notes.md

     - useEffect(()=>{},[count, fetchdata, items])
     - it will executes every time when ever anyone of then updates

+# ✅ useRef()
+- It is React hook that creates mutable reference
+- It stores value and access elements withou causing the page reload and updates
+- It can use for Referencing Dom element like getElementByID
+- It keep track the previous value between renders
+- Syntax:
+    const myRef = useRef(username)
+    myRef.current : holds the value
+    Changin myRef.current does not cause re-render

+# useImperativeHandle()
+- It is react hook used with forward ref to customize the instance value that is exposed to the parent component when using ref.
+- Syntax:
+    useImperativeHandle(ref, () => {
+    return {
+        yourCustomMethod: () => { ... }
+    }
+    }, [dependencies])

+# ✅ memo()
+- In React memo is higher order component that memoize the component.
+- It prevents unnecessary re-renders by only re-rendering if prop changes
+- Syntax:
+       - const momoizedComponent = React.memo(Component)
+       - export default React.memo(MyComponent);
+       - any one of them
+▶️ How it works
+ When a component is wrapped with React.memo()
+ - It compares previous props with new props
+ - If props have not changed then it does not re-renders component
+ - If props have changed then it re-renders the component

 # ✅ useMemo()
 - It is React hook that optimses performances by memoizing expensive calculation
 - It prevents unnecessary calculation by storing the computated value in an internal cache